Tapuwae Poharutanga o Tukutuku: Visit of Taharakau

 sandfly (namu) feeding on human blood.

-Rongomaitahuna and Tumokonui, two brothers from Manutūkē in Turanganui-a-kiwa, attacked Tapuwae's territory on a raid and were killed at Parawera.
+Rongomaitahuna and Tumokonui, two brothers from Manutūkē in Tūranganui-a-kiwa, attacked Tapuwae's territory on a raid and were killed at Parawera.
 Although the bodies were his property as prizes of war, Tapuwae generously returned the brothers' bodies to their father, Taharakau.
 He travelled to Wairoa with Te Angiangi of Ngāti Kahungunu, arriving at Hikukoekoea, where they were met by Tapuwae's wife Te Rauaumata, who planned to have the visitors cooked and eaten.
 Tapuwae prevented this and brought them to Kaimango, where his other wife Te Rauhina was in residence.
 The two chiefs held a discussion, which produced important proverbs.
 When Tapuwae asked what the true sign of a rangatira (chief) is, Taharakau said:

 This demonstrated that Taharakau had come in peace.
-Tapuwae then asked what the main food was at Turanganui-a-kiwa and Taharakau said: He ahi kōaka ki te awatea, a he ai ki te pō ("cabbage tree leaves in the day, sex at night"), a modest response.
+Tapuwae then asked what the main food was at Tūranganui-a-kiwa and Taharakau said: He ahi kōaka ki te awatea, a he ai ki te pō ("cabbage tree leaves in the day, sex at night"), a modest response.
 Taharakau asked the same question about Wairoa and Tapuwae responded with even more modesty: He rā ki te awatea, he namu ki te pō ("sunshine in the day, sandflies at night").